 Recently we have been working with several organisations on public health campaigns.
-The aims are, as ever, to improve health outcomes, increase public awareness on health and care issues facing particular audiences.
-As a creative agency, we spend a lot of time thinking about “what good looks like” and we have seen a few campaigns last year we believe have hit the nail on the head.
+As ever, the aims are to improve health outcomes and increase public awareness on health and care issues facing particular audiences.
+As a creative agency, we spend lots of time thinking about “what good looks like”, and we saw a few campaigns last year we believe have hit the nail on the head.

 So now we’re in the new year, and because everyone likes end-of-year lists, here are three health and care campaigns from 2019 we loved (and one we did not).